Texas Tech University

 Phone: (806) 834-4934

-Dr. Surya Raj Niraula, has been provided Biostatistics and research services for public health, medical, nursing and dental faculties, researchers and students for over 27 years.
-He is currently working as an Associate Professor in the College of Human Sciences, Department of Nutritional Sciences, Texas Tech University.
-He completed post doctorate (Postdoc) in Biostatistics from University of Washington, USA (Fulbright program, 2013) and doctorate degree (PhD) in Statistics from Central Department of Statistics, Nepal in 2008.
-He was awarded with 'Young Scientist Award' in 2009, Nepal Bidhyabhusan 'KA' in 2010 and Honored by the President - Constitutional Assembly, 2011.
-Dr. Niraula had worked as an adjunct faculty of Statistics at the Department of Mathematics and Statistics in Sam Houston State University, Huntsville, Texas since 2022.
+Dr. Surya Raj Niraula has been providing Biostatistics and research services for public health, medical, nursing, and dental faculties, researchers, and students for over 27 years.
+He is currently an Associate Professor in the College of Human Sciences, Department of Nutritional Sciences, at Texas Tech University.
+He completed a postdoctorate (Postdoc) in Biostatistics from the University of Washington, USA (Fulbright program, 2013) and a doctorate degree (PhD) in Statistics from the Central Department of Statistics, Nepal in 2008.
+He was awarded the 'Young Scientist Award' in 2009, Nepal Bidhyabhusan 'KA' in 2010, and honored by the President of the Constitutional Assembly in 2011.
+Dr. Niraula had worked as an adjunct faculty member of Statistics at the Department of Mathematics and Statistics in Sam Houston State University, Huntsville, Texas, since 2022.
 Dr. Niraula had worked at B.P.
 Koirala Institute of Health Sciences, Nepal for 27 years.
-He has taught Biostatistics for Master Level Public Health, M.Sc.
+He has taught biostatistics at the Master's Level in Public Health, M.Sc.
 Nursing and Post Graduate Medical students.
-He has provided consultation service to researches of faculties, NGOs and INGOs.
-He has conducted several health researches and disseminated findings through over 106 international and national publications.
+He has provided consultation services to researchers of faculties, NGOs, and INGOs.
+He has conducted several health research studies and disseminated findings through over 106 international and national publications.
 He has completed 19 research grant projects related to public/community health, epidemiological, nutrition, communicable and non-communicable diseases, mental health (smoking, alcohol, marijuana, drugs, stress, depression, suicide, IPV etc), experimental/educational intervention, RCT, and oral health.
-He is an editorial board member and a reviewer of many international journals.
-He has worked as a consultant for many INGOs and NGOs researches.
+He serves as an editorial board member and reviewer for numerous international journals.
+He has worked as a consultant for many INGOs and NGOs' research.

 Photo Description